 The Main Reasons

-- I didn’t want to deal with CPU limits
+- I didn’t want to deal with ridiculous CPU limits.

-- SiteGround’s cloud hosting is expensive and not the fastest
+- SiteGround’s cloud hosting is expensive and not even fast.

 3. 2x Faster Load Times On Cloudways

 The graph says it all:

 Even posts with tons of images load in <2s.
 Run this post through GTmetrix if you want.

 4. Saving $100/month With DigitalOcean

 What I was paying on SiteGround’s cloud hosting:

 Cloudways is a pay-as-you-go monthly service with no yearly contract.
 You can add more CPU, RAM, and storage as needed for additional costs.
 Their cheapest DO plan starts at $10/month.